Rights and Responsibilities of Students

 Academic Grounds for Dismissal

-Failure to meet the Quality Standard for each degree program results in dismissal from the respective program.
-The Quality of Standard for each program is described in the chapter for the specific program.
+Failure to meet the quality standard for each degree program results in dismissal from the respective program.
+The quality standard for each program is described in the section for the specific program.
 The decision of dismissal is subject to appeal before the Faculty Review Board.
 The appeal process is described below.

 Review Process